 As a final cherry on this delicious cake, many of the opening and ending themes are fantastic, including "again" by YUI, "Period" by Chemistry, "Rain" by SID, and "Shunkan Sentimental" by Scandal.
 Even if there are some segments I myself am not crazy about, I know for a fact that somebody out there loves them most of all, guaranteeing that there will be at least one for everyone to call their favorite.
 And hey, even if you don't care for the individual songs, you can't deny the sheer beauty of the animation accompanying them.
 Like the rest of the series, they're a joy to behold.

-And now, because nothing is perfect, it's time to bite the bullet and put on our critic hats to find the flaws in Brotherhood.
+Now that we've basically given this series a big sloppy kiss, because nothing is perfect, it's time to bite the bullet and put on our critic hats to find the flaws in Brotherhood.
 The major thing that people have pointed out is that the episodes don't have any self-contained themes and often don't transition well into the next.
 In the 2003 series, you'd have episodes centered around themes of family bond, separation, loyalty, trust, self-doubt, etc., and they would fit right into the story without being obvious.
 In Brotherhood, however, episodes pass and events happen without any consistent theme or tone.
 For many, this won't be much of a big deal, but it really bugs some people, and even I couldn't help but feel that something was missing.

 Another thing that doesn't sit well is that the first 12-13 episodes really rush themselves.
 This is because the 2003 series already covered much of the same material, so Brotherhood felt like it had to get it out of the way fast to get to the new stuff, but that just seems odd.
 If it was going to be the definitive version, why make changes based on an earlier adaptation?
 Why not just give those first story arcs the same deliberate pace as the rest, 2003 series be damned?
 It just feels like poor planning.